ibm-cloud-docs/containers/cs_app.md

 1. Get the name of the worker pool that you want to deploy app pods to.
     ```
-    ibmcloud ks worker-pools <cluster_name_or_ID>
+    ibmcloud ks worker-pools --cluster <cluster_name_or_ID>
     ```
     {:pre}

     These steps use a worker pool name as an example.
 To deploy app pods to certain worker nodes based on another factor, get that value instead.
-For example, to deploy app pods only to worker nodes on a specific VLAN, get the VLAN ID by running `ibmcloud ks vlans <zone>`.
+For example, to deploy app pods only to worker nodes on a specific VLAN, get the VLAN ID by running `ibmcloud ks vlans --zone <zone>`.
     {: tip}

 2. [Add an affinity rule ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#node-affinity-beta-feature) for the worker pool name to the app deployment.